 Much like a home, a database has to be continuously cleaned.
 Practicing good data hygiene means having routine maintenance to help ensure database accuracy.
 Some best practices include:

 Not all companies have a large data science team that is dedicated to data hygiene.
-If a brand doesn’t have the internal resources to develop and implement a regular data cleansing processes, they can enlist services from a solution provider.
+If a brand doesn’t have the internal resources to develop and implement a regular data cleansing processes, they can enlist services from a data services provider.

 Third-party data is crucial when it comes to filling in the gaps in a company’s CRM data.